Skip to main content

 5 questions

 Nothing catastrophic.
 The organizer can see in real time which participants are behind.
-MonthFund sends automated reminders on the Organization plan, and the organizer can follow up directly.
-Unfilled days remain visible on the calendar — which is itself a motivation mechanism.
+Professional and Network include automated onboarding reminders; organizers can always follow up directly.
+Unfilled days remain visible on the calendar, which is itself a motivation mechanism.
 Campaigns rarely fill at 100%, which is why the outcome calculator uses a fill rate (typically 70–85%) rather than a perfect-fill assumption.

 The minimum is 1.
 The effective range for a first campaign is 15 to 30 participants.
 Below 15, the calendar looks sparse and the collective momentum is harder to build.
 Above 30 in a first campaign, coordination overhead increases before the organizer has developed rhythm with the model.
 For experienced organizations running their 3rd or 4th campaign, 30–50 participants is common.